AstroinformaticsAU/VersionControlTutorial/source/pages/5-collaboration.rst

 Collaboration strategies
 ------------------------

-Unfortuntely, it is outwith the scope of this tutorial to cover all of the different ways you can collaborate with Git.
-There are a number of options for how to get your changes encorporated into the central repository for everyone to have access to.
+Unfortunately, it is out-with the scope of this tutorial to cover all of the different ways you can collaborate with Git.
+There are a number of options for how to get your changes incorporated into the central repository for everyone to have access to.
 These include, forking and pull requests, email patches, and direct pushing.

-The basic workflow is almost always the same though:
+The basic work-flow is almost always the same though:

 - Make your changes in your own personal copy of the repository.
     - Ideally, this should be done in a new branch.